Kies op maat

 Leerdoelen

-After completion of the Innovation Policy course the student:
+After completion of the Societal Transitions course the student is able to:

 After completion of the Statistiek NW&I course, the student is able to: